-To make the cake, first, preheat your oven to 350 degrees and grease and flour three heart shaped cake pans.
+To make the cake, first, preheat the oven to 350 degrees and grease and flour three heart-shaped cake pans.
 (You can also use non-stick baking spray with flour, which works very well.)

 Gently fold in the beaten egg whites.

-Divide your batter into thirds and put 1/3 of the batter into each prepared pan.
+Divide the batter into thirds and put 1/3 of the batter into each prepared pan.
 Bake cakes for 18-20 minutes and cool for 5 minutes on a wire rack.

 Remove cakes from pans and cool completely on a wire rack.